eeshawn11/DSI-Capstone/README.md

 |BLEU-3|0.1994|
 |BLEU-4|0.1183|

-Based on 1,000 samples from our test dataset, we see that our model is performing relatively well, with a BLEU-1 score of 0.52, above our 0.4 target.
-Let's generate some caption for some unseen images to see how well our model is doing.
+Based on 1,000 samples from the test dataset, the model is performing relatively well, with a BLEU-1 score of 0.52, above the 0.4 target.
+Let's generate some caption for some unseen images to see how well the model is doing.

 ## Future Work